Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 Note that if you try to open the URL from the JSON snippet I've shown above, you'll get a `403 Forbidden` error.
 That's because YouTube stream URLs are not static — they are generated individually for each client and have a fixed expiration time.
 Once you obtain the stream manifest, the URLs inside it are only valid for roughly 6 hours and cannot be accessed from an IP address other than the one that requested them.

 You can confirm this by looking at the `ip` and `expire` query parameters in the URL, which contain the client's IP address and the expiration timestamp respectively.
-While it may be temping, these values cannot be changed manually to lift the restrictions, because their integrity is protected by a special checksum parameter called `sig`.
+While it may be tempting, these values cannot be changed manually to lift the restrictions, because their integrity is protected by a special checksum parameter called `sig`.
 Trying to change any of the parameters listed inside `sparams` without correctly updating the signature will result in a `403 Forbidden` error as well.

 Nevertheless, the steps outlined so far should be enough to resolve and download streams for most YouTube videos.
 There are a few more things to consider though, which is what I'm going to cover in the following sections.

 ## Bypassing content restrictions

-// Explain how using ANDROID client helps
+As I mentioned earlier in the article, the client you choose to impersonate as part of the initial request to `/youtubei/v1/player` is very important.
+The major advantage of using the `ANDROID` client is that it greatly simplifies the task of resolving video streams.

+Normally, when you request the stream manifest from YouTube, the URLs you receive in the payload are not usable directly.
+That's because those URLs don't include the required signature parameter, which instead comes in a scrambled form as a separate property in the metadata.
+The scrambling algorithm and the order of operations is effectively random, so you have to extract it from the minified JavaScript source code of the player itself.
+This security measure is meant to discourage third-party clients from downloading streams from YouTube, by making the reversing process tedious and error-prone.

 racy check etc